ONLY 4 HOURS FROM MONTREAL

 Lakeshore Beachside, you can swim in crystal clear water, but much colder (especially in June when we went).
 The beach is almost 7 km long, making it the perfect place for walkers.

-Note: there are several hiking trails to walk between Lakeshore Beach and Sandbanks Dunes Beach.
+Note: there are several hiking trails between Lakeshore Beach and Sandbanks Dunes Beach.
 All of these trails are considered easy.
 You can find them at Ontarioparks.com.

 NORTH BEACH PROVINCIAL PARK